hol137/doc-latex/README.md

 2. A facelift for the title page
 3. Nomenclature support
 4. Beautiful dedication page
-4. Arabic support
 5. Definition and Theorem style
-6. First and second supervisor
-7. With minimal changes it can be used as Ph.D dissertation template
+6. With minimal changes it can be used as Ph.D dissertation template
-8. Bare Latex - LyX free.
+7. Bare Latex - LyX free.

 We have made an effort to include an example for every possible type of element needed in a scientific publication or engineerig thesis (table, figure, nomenclatures, numbering, theorem, definition, etc).